 Section 7 Sales Practices for Wellness Programs

-A wellness program may be marketed and sold alongside a pet insurance policy by a licensed insurance entity as long as:
+A pet insurer and/or producer shall not market a wellness program as pet insurance or during the transaction of pet insurance.

-The purchase of the wellness program is not a requirement to the purchase of pet insurance;
+If a wellness program is sold by a pet insurer and/or producer::

-The costs for each wellness program are separate and identifiable;
+The purchase of the wellness program shall not be a requirement to the purchase of pet insurance;

-The terms and conditions for the wellness program are separate from the policy;
+The costs of the wellness program shall beseparate and identifiable from any pet insurance policy sold by a pet insurer and/or producer;

-The wellness program does not duplicate products available through the pet insurance policy that is marketed and sold alongside such wellness program; and
+The terms and conditions for the wellness program shall beseparate from any pet insurancepolicy sold by a pet insurer and/or producer;

-(5) The advertising of the wellness program is not misleading and in accordance with Subsection 7B of this Model.
+The products or coverages available through the wellness program shall not duplicate products or coverages available through the pet insurance policy; and

-(B) In addition to the [insert state Unfair Trade Practices law], the following marketing practices apply to wellness programs marketed and sold alongside a pet insurance policy by a licensed insurance entity:
+The advertising of the wellness program shall not be misleading and shall be in accordance with Subsection 7B of this Model.

-Advertising must distinguish between the offered pet insurance and the wellness program, so that the consumer can clearly understand which product is insurance, and which product is not insurance.
+A pet insurer and/or producer shall clearly disclose the following to consumers, printed in 12-point boldface type:

-For advertisements that include costs:
+That wellness programs are not insurance.

-The advertisement must clearly disclose whether the cost includes pet insurance; and
+The address and customer service telephone number of the pet insurer or producer or broker of record.

-The cost of the insurance premium must be clearly disclosed prior to enrollment.
+The [insert state insurance department]’s mailing address, toll-free telephone number, and website address.

 Section 8 Regulations